m1cr0lab-gamebuino/gb-meta-screen-recorder/docs/en/setup.md

 That's all you have to do!.....
 Simple, right?

+> **Important note about Windows**
+>
+> The implementation of the `fread` PHP function in Windows is buggy: indeed, the read buffer only reveals the accumulated data in 8K packets.
+Therefore, we are forced to use a trick to get rid of this bug.
+So it is imperative to add the following line to specify that the data reception will be done on Windows:
+>
+> `ScreenRecorder::setForWindows();`
+>
+> If you are on macOS or Linux, do not add this line....

 # For an application in high resolution

 In the case of an application developed for high resolution, things are a little different.
 Indeed, you will not be able to use the traditional drawing methods provided by `gb.display`...
 I encourage you to read [Andy](https://gamebuino.com/@aoneill)'s excellent article on the subject: [High Resolution without gb.display](https://gamebuino.com/creations/high-resolution-without-gb-display), which briefly explains why this is not possible and gives you a workaround method that consists of using `gb.tft` directly.
 I wrote a very complete tutorial on how to deepen this technique.
 You can read it if you are interested (beginners may have some difficulty assimilating everything): [Shading Effect in High Resolution](https://iw4rr10r.github.io/gb-shading-effect/).
 It will give you an in-depth understanding of how to apply this technique in your applications.

-To return to our `ScreenRecorder`, and to illustrate how it should be configured for high resolution, we will borrow the code proposed by Andy in his article, which we will slightly modify to define a division of the screen into **horizontal** slices.
-Indeed, **you will have** to apply this type of cutting to be able to use `ScreenRecorder`.
+To return to our `ScreenRecorder`, and to illustrate how it should be configured for high resolution, we will borrow the code proposed by Andy in his article, which I slightly modified to define a division of the screen into **horizontal** slices.
+Indeed, **you will have to** apply this type of cutting to be able to use `ScreenRecorder`.

-Here is his code, which I slightly modified.
-I have not yet voluntarily inserted what is necessary for the configuration of the ScreenRecorder:
+> I have already inserted the necessary lines for the configuration of `ScreenRecorder`.

+You can [download this modified version](https://raw.githubusercontent.com/iw4rr10r/gb-meta-screen-recorder/master/sources/SketchExampleForHD.ino) and review it in detail:

-<div class="filename">Sketch.ino</div>
+<div class="filename">SketchExampleForHD.ino</div>
 ```cpp
 /*
  * This code is an adaptation of Andy O'Neill's,